danforthcenter/plantcv/docs/nir_tutorial.md

 Pipelines do not need to be linear (and often as are not, as seen in this example).
 Every PlantCV function has a optional debug mode that prints out the resulting image.
-This allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole image data sets.
+The debug has two modes, either 'plot' or 'print'.
+If set to 'print' then the function prints the image out, or if using a Jupyter notebook you could set debug to 'plot' to have the images plot images to the screen.
+Debug mode allows users to visualize and optimize each step on individual test images and small test sets before pipelines are deployed over whole datasets.

 ### Workflow
-1. Optimize pipeline on individual image in debug mode.
+1. Optimize pipeline on individual image with debug set to 'print' (or 'plot' if using a Jupyter notebook).
-2. Run pipeline on small test set (ideally that spans time and/or treatments).
+2. Run pipeline on small test set (that ideally spans time and/or treatments).
 3. Re-optimize pipelines on 'problem images' after manual inspection of test set.
 4. Deploy optimized pipeline over test set using parallelization script.